The Level 6 Advanced Diploma

 IoIC Membership

-The next course will be starting on 9 September 2025 and will run until May 2026.
+The next course will be starting in September 2026.

-If you have any questions or would like to discuss whether the Advanced Diploma is right for you please get in touch.
+If you have any questions, or would like to discuss whether the Advanced Diploma is right for you, we'd love to hear from you.